versioneye/versioneye_update/README.md

 ## Continuous Integration Server

 This script is ment to be executed on your Continuous Integration Server on each build.
 Ideally you update your VersionEye project with the current project file on each build.
+The `update.sh` script exits with status code 0 if there are 0 violations of the license whitelist.
+Otherwise it exits with status code 2.

 ## Feedback